maiertech/website/src/routes/posts/a-better-development-workflow-with-disposable-workspaces/index.md

   dependencies in your new workspace, it is all done for you.

-Combining prebuilds and the browser extension and adopting a _one task per workspace_ mindset, enables a great development workflow which treats workspaces as a disposable commodity.
+Combining prebuilds and the browser extension and adopting a _one task per workspace_ mindset, enables a great development workflow that treats workspaces as a disposable commodities.
 They can be created and disposed of with minimal overhead.
 You can have multiple workspaces for different tasks for the same repository.
 Rather than switching between branches, you switch between workspaces.